 How to Buy Health Insurance for Individuals and Families

 If you are self-employed or you are not obtaining healthcare coverage through your employer, you need at least a basic health insurance plan to ensure that you are prepared for an unforeseen health condition or injury.

 A full-coverage health insurance plan may be more suitable for your needs if you have dependents, you are getting ready to start a family, or you have a family history of certain health risks, such as heart disease.
 You should ensure that your healthcare plan helps you to pay for the broader set of services you need.

-A local independent agent in the Trusted Choice network can help you compare medical insurance quotes and find the right healthcare plan to match your current and anticipated needs.
+A local independent agent in our network can help you compare medical insurance quotes and find the right healthcare plan to match your current and anticipated needs.

 Healthcare and Health Insurance FAQ